AdrianSkar/markdown/fcc_changes summary.md

 - Remove phantom image
 - Remove notes for contributors
-- Changed explanation and hints so they don't provide the solution too early.
+- Change explanation and hints so they don't provide the solution too early.
-- Links to markdown +
+- Links to markdown + 2 more resources
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2ODU4MzI3Ml19
+eyJoaXN0b3J5IjpbODA2ODkyNzQyLC00Njg1ODMyNzJdfQ==
 -->